telerik/blazor-docs/components/maskedtextbox/overview.md

 ## Mask-Related Parameters

 The table below provides a quick overview of the mask-related parameters.
-Also see the [Mask and Prompt article]({%slug maskedtextbox-mask-prompt%}) for additional details.
+See the [Mask and Prompt article]({%slug maskedtextbox-mask-prompt%}) for additional details.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)